 Presented by Concrete Decor magazine and the Concrete Decor RoadShow, the nearly 4,300-square-foot retail space was constructed with Fox Blocks’ insulated concrete forms primarily surfaced with SpiderLath’s fiberglass lath system as an underlayment.
 The exhibit was then divided up into four distinct areas that enveloped a stamped and stained central courtyard.

 Design services for this project were donated by Webcor Builders.
 Nearly 60 yards of concrete were installed atop Viper II vapor barrier with support from industry experts including Troy Lemon, Emil Gera, Randall Klassen, Matt Sampson, Ben Wiese and other Concrete Decor supporters and staff.
-MSA Safety Inc. supplied the hardhats and respirators.
+MSA Safety also supplied both hardhats and respirators.

-Besides exhibiting an expanse of simple to refined architectural finishes, this year’s display also delved beneath the beauty to reveal the products that contribute to concrete’s durability and sustainability, such as vapor barriers, to show the impact underlying products have on an installment’s success and service life.
+Besides exhibiting an expanse of simple to refined architectural finishes, this year’s display also delved beneath the beauty to reveal the products that contribute to concrete’s durability and sustainability.
+These products, such as vapor barriers, show the impact underlying products have on both an installment’s success and service life.